 You will need to complete our online housing register application form.

 Along with your completed application form you will need to provide the following:

-Each year on the anniversary of your application you will be invited to renew your application.
-You will need to provide proof of your household’s income at this stage.
+When we request a renewal of your application you will need to provide proof of your household’s income at this stage.
 If your circumstances change throughout your application (birth of new baby etc.) then we will request the relevant documents as shown above.
 Before you are offered a property we may ask you to provide up to date copies of the above documents.

 If we require further documents in order to process your application we will request these in writing.
 You will be given 21 days to send these documents to us.
-Failure to provide the necessary documents within the time frame will result in your application being shredded and you will then need to re-apply.
-Your housing register application will not be processed until you have completed the form correctly and provided all the necessary supporting documents.
+Failure to provide the necessary documents within the time frame will result in your application being rejected and you will then need to re-apply.
+Your housing register application will not be processed until you have completed the form correctly and provided all the necessary supporting documents within the given time frame.
 Your effective date will be the date that your completed form and required supporting information is supplied.

 You will receive a letter confirming that you have been accepted onto the Housing Register.
 This will tell you the band in which you have been placed, the date your application has been registered from and the size of property you are eligible for.

 All applicants accepted onto the housing register must qualify under our Housing Register and Allocations Policy.
 The following are not eligible to be included on the Housing Register:

 Please refer to our Housing Register and Allocations Policy for further details regarding qualification and eligibility for the housing register.